volodymyr-sokolov/ESP-GPS-Speedometer/README.md

 | Battery ADC | GPIO 4 (×2 voltage divider) |
 | Sleep button | GPIO 0 (BOOT) — hold to sleep |
 | Wake button | GPIO 14 (KEY) — wake from deep sleep / toggle Screen 2 |

+Note!
+The LilyGO T-Display-S3 has a unique feature: it's impossible to put the GPS module into sleep mode without additional components.
+Even if the ESP32 goes into sleep mode, the GPS module continues to operate normally and consumes approximately 25 mA, which drains the battery very quickly.
+Therefore, an additional switch can be added for the GPS module.

 ### Connection Method